NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. Visual Studio sets default values for some package properties such as **Package ID** and **Package Version**, however you can input your own values.

-Give your package a **Package ID** that is unique on nuget.org.
-You can check if a package ID is unique by searching for the ID on NuGet.org or checking if the following link exists: https://www.nuget.org/packages/<package name\>.
+Give your package a **Package ID** that is unique on nuget.org, such as *<UserName\>.AppLogger.Sample*.
+You can confirm the ID is unique taken by checking if the following link exists: https://www.nuget.org/packages/<package name\>.

-Give your package a unique package ID and fill out any other desired properties.
-For a mapping of MSBuild properties (SDK-style project) to properties in a *.nuspec*, see [pack targets](../reference/msbuild-targets.md#pack-target).
-For descriptions of properties, see the [.nuspec file reference](../reference/nuspec.md).
-All of the properties here go into the `.nuspec` manifest that Visual Studio creates for the project.

-    > [!Important]
-    > You must give the package an identifier that's unique across nuget.org or whatever host you're using.
-For this walkthrough we recommend including "Sample" or "Test" in the name as the later publishing step does make the package publicly visible (though it's unlikely anyone will actually use it).
-    >
-    > If you attempt to publish a package with a name that already exists, you see an error.

 1. (Optional) To see the properties directly in the project file, right-click the project in Solution Explorer and select **Edit AppLogger.csproj**.

    This option is only available starting in Visual Studio 2017 for projects that use the SDK-style attribute.
 Otherwise, right-click the project and choose **Unload Project**.
 Then right-click the unloaded project and choose **Edit AppLogger.csproj**.

-## Run the pack command
+## Create the package

 1. Set the configuration to **Release**.